| |

 lake skadar vegetation on the lake and mountains in background

-Views from on Lake Skadar
+Views from boating on Lake Skadar

 One of the most popular ways to explore Lake Skadar is by kayak.
 I saw plenty of people paddling through the reed-fringed channels and open water, and it looked like a fantastic way to get a slower perspective on the lake.